akamming/Domoticz_Thermostate_Plugin/README.md

     - Here temperature at +20 is set to 20
     - Temperature at -10 is set to 70
     - and you can see the effect of the curvature setting.
-Basically it states what the boiler temperature setting (y axies) should be for every outside temperature (x axis)
+Basically it states what the boiler temperature setting (y axies) should be for every outside temperature (x axis).
+For correct settings: See the paragraph below about the heat curve.

 2. Then there are additional setpoints you can configure to change the bevaviour
     - "Program": a selector in which you can choose wich porgram to run: Off (no programming, only manual), Day (Boiler temperature is based on heating cuver and reference room compensation), Night (Boiler is switched off, unless below night setpoint), Frost Protection (Boiler is switched off, unless temperature below fp setpoint)